wavefrontHQ/docs/pages/doc/proxies_configuring.md

 <tr>
 <a name=“otlpResourceAttrsOnMetricsIncluded”></a>
 <td>otlpResourceAttrsOnMetricsIncluded</td>
-<td markdown=“span”>Set the value to `true` to receive the OpenTelemetry resource attributes that your application sends for metrics data.
+<td markdown="span">Set the value to `true` to receive the OpenTelemetry resource attributes that your application sends for metrics data.
 <br/>Default: false
 <br/> Version: Since 11.2</td>
 <td>true or false</td>